GLOBAL MARKETS-China selloff sparks gloomy 2016 start for stocks

 * Oil retreats after rising earlier on Saudi-Iran tensions

-* Gold rises, bond yields fall as investors seek safe havens (Adds U.S. market close)
+* Gold rises, bond yields fall as investors seek safe havens (Adds oil settlement prices, comment)

 By Herbert Lash